Thiru-kumaran-R/Book-store/README.md

-# Let's generate a markdown file with the requested content

-readme_content = """
 # 📚 Book Store MERN Stack Project

 This is a **Book Store** web application built using the **MERN** stack (MongoDB, Express.js, React.js, and Node.js).
 It provides users with the ability to browse, search, purchase books, and manage their book inventory.
 This project follows the full-stack development architecture, utilizing **MongoDB** for data storage, **Express** and **Node.js** for the backend, and **React.js** for the frontend.